sketchbuch/wir-bitten-um-entschuldigung/README.md

 Just don't buy the Probe Bahncards.
 These are valid for 3 months and let you try out the discount - but you need to give 3 months notice to cancel, so basically it is really difficult to not sign up for these and then also get signed up for the yearly card - the subscription is automatically extend a year if you don't cancel within 3 months of the previous card ending - which is hard to do as it only lasts 3 months.

 BahnCard 50 is pointless unless you travel with flex price tickets.
-It has then benefits of Bahncard 25  plus you get 50% off any flex price tickets.
+It has then the benefits of a Bahncard 25 plus you get 50% off any flex price tickets.
 But as flex price tickets cost at least 50% more than standard tickets, you are not saving anything!

 The only reason to buy 50, is if you travel a lot and these journeys involve more than one train.
 In this case due to the incredibly high number of cancellations and delays DB suffers from it would be prudent to buy flex price.

+This is one oif the thing that is better in the UK.
+All tickets are flexprice - having to pay extra is a frechheit considering how stupidly expensive the tickets are anyway.

 ---